inimaz/inimaz.github.io/_pages/portfolio.md

     alt: "Solve any sudoku"
     title: "Solve any sudoku"
     excerpt: "This is a sudoku game done in Python.
 The backend is able to solve any 9x9 sudoku.
-I created as well a GUI that generates random sudokus and give you hints on how to solve if you need help. "
+I created as well a GUI that generates random sudokus and gives you hints on how to solve if you need help. "
     url: https://github.com/inimaz/Sudoku_solver
     btn_label: "Code"
     btn_class: "btn--primary"